CoryGM/blazor-sse-client/README.md

 # Server Sent Events
 Server Sent Events (SSE) is a standard allowing servers to push events to clients over HTTP.
-It is a simpler alternative to WebSockets for many use cases, including real-time notifications, live updates, and streaming data.
+It is a simpler alternative to WebSockets or SignalR for many use cases, including real-time notifications, live updates, and streaming data.
 SSE is natively supported in modern browsers via the EventSource API, and can be easily integrated into Blazor applications using JavaScript interop.

+Unfortunately, while .NET has native support for Server Sent Events, Blazor WASM does not have direct support for the EventSource API.
+This means to use SSE in a WASM client, JavaScript interop is required.
+In addition, there are number of lifecycle events, error handling, etc. that need to be layered in as well for a fully operational and resilient approach in a WASM client.

 This library provides a simple and efficient way to use SSE in Blazor applications, both on the client-side (Blazor WebAssembly) and server-side (Blazor Server).
+It includes a unified API for responding to events so the implementation of responding to events is the same on either platform.
+The only difference is in the registration and the setup.

 # Features
 - Support for both Blazor WebAssembly and Blazor Server